lolo8304/coding-challenge/readme.md

     - at the end I realized that maybe the scanner is a bit an overkill
     - but funny to solve
 - 12 UrlShortener: not implement, we implemented this just some months ago in my company :-)
-- 13 diff Tool: not implemented
+- 13 diff Tool: not implemented yet
-- 14 shell: not implemented
+- 14 shell: not implemented yet
-- 15 cat Tool: not implemented
+- 15 cat Tool: not implemented yet
 - 16 IRC Client:
     - https://github.com/lolo8304/coding-challenge/tree/main/no-16
     - great to learn the protocol of IRC from the client perspective